suyashstr/Healthcare-System-Using-SpatioTemporal-Data-Analytics-/README.md

 #### CNN (Convolutional Neural Networks): CNNs are widely used in image processing but can also be applied to time-series problems.
 By treating time-series data as a multi-dimensional input, CNNs can capture spatial and temporal features, making them useful for certain forecasting tasks.

 #### Data Preprocessing:
-Data Cleaning: Handling missing values, filtering columns, and ensuring data consistency are critical steps before modeling.
+Data Cleaning: Handling missing values, filtering columns, and ensuring data consistency are critical steps before modeling.</br>
 Feature Scaling: Standardizing the data ensures that no single feature dominates the learning process due to differing scales.

 #### Model Training and Validation:
-Epochs and Batch Size: Models are trained over multiple epochs with a specific batch size to gradually minimize the loss function.
+Epochs and Batch Size: Models are trained over multiple epochs with a specific batch size to gradually minimize the loss function.</br>
-Loss Functions: MSE is used for regression tasks to quantify the difference between predicted and actual values.
+Loss Functions: MSE is used for regression tasks to quantify the difference between predicted and actual values.</br>
 Validation: A validation split is used to monitor model performance during training and prevent overfitting.